-To refresh your knowledge we advise reading our webpage on the forms and signs of abuse.
+To refresh your knowledge we recommend reading our webpage on the forms and signs of abuse.

 If you are concerned about yourself or anyone that you care about may be at risk of abuse or neglect please call Lewisham Adult Social Care Advice and Information Team (SCAIT) on 020 8314 7777 alternatively if you have concerns about the immediate safety of an adult at risk then please contact the Police in an emergency on 999 or non-emergency 101.

 If you would like to make a referral to the Safeguarding Adults Board for their consideration of a Section 44 Care Act 2014 Safeguarding Adult Review please use our dedicated SAR referral web platform.